 Yes, I let my kids watch Star Wars movies.
 Evidently this is a controversy in some parts of our first world country….?
 So much so that I felt compelled to write an article on the topic to help share with my non-Star Wars fan parents out there why it’s actually ok (in my opinion) to let my kids watch Star Wars.

 While talking with another parent I was asked “you let them watch THAT?”
 She was referring to Star Wars, her eyes wide with wonder and intrigue and her mouth curled down possibly in disgust.

-I smiled, and replied “yes I let my kids watch Star Wars.”
+I smiled, paused and then politely replied “yes, I let my kids watch Star Wars.”

 I actually get asked this question a lot.
-Or a mother will look at me with a horrified expression on her face as I share our annual winter tradition of cozying up to watch Star Wars.
+Or a mother will look at me with a horrified expression on her face as I share our annual winter tradition of cozying up to watch the entire original Star Wars trilogy.

-I will say in full disclosure that we watch the original trilogy because most of the new movies (in my opinion lack the emotional charm and integrity of the original three.)
+I will say that we watch the original trilogy because most of the new movies (in my opinion lack the emotional charm and integrity of the original three.)
 That is a topic for another article – possibly on another blog.